Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Pollution Prevention and Resource Recycling

 Improving water and sanitation infrastructures Water and environmental projects We will contribute to improve the sanitary conditions, the development of economic activities, and the protection of the global environment through the appropriate treatment and effective use of water and waste.
 Expand water and environment projects to promote the appropriate use and treatment of water and the effective utilization of resources, and reduce the burden on the environment.
-Expand and diversify the investment portfolio in the water and environment field.
-(Plan to work on decarbonization project development utilizing JCM etc.)
+Expand the investment portfolio in the water and environment field which contribute to social demands for the environment and the promotion of a circular economy.

-• We operate four municipal solid waste incineration and power generation plants(waste to energy plant) in the U.K, which treat 1.3 million tons of waste annually, accounting for 15% of the UK's waste incineration market, and generate enough electricity to power 160,000 British households.
+• UK: Our operations encompass four municipal solid waste incineration and power generation facilities (waste-to-energy plants), processing 1.3 million tons of waste annually.
+This accounts for 10% of the UK’s waste incineration market and provides electricity for 160,000 British households.

 Metals & Minerals Company